SenseLogic/CODA/README.md

 ## Advices

-*   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem.
+*   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem, by quickly writing :

-*   First take a few minutes to find what is really needed, by writing :
     *   a short text or UI flow explaining how to use the application, to optimize the application interface before implementing it;
     *   a short text explaining what the application components will do, to optimize the application architecture before implementing it;
     *   a short text or test code explaining how to use the application components, to optimize their external interface before implementing it.

 *   Develop programs gradually, one feature at a time, using simple and efficient code.

-*   Don't overgineer your code, choose simple modular designs which efficiently solve the current use cases, and can easily be extended in the future.
+*   Don't overgineer your code, choose simple modular designs which can easily be extended.

-*   Immediately refactor components when it's needed to improve their modularity and reusability.
+*   Immediately refactor components when their modularity or reusability needs to be improved.

-*   Instead of adding comments to explain the code intent, refactor it to make it easy to understand without comments.
+*   Refactor the code to make it easy to understand, instead of adding comments to explain its intent.

-*   If a method gets much too lengthy, split its code into several methods and call them in sequence.
+*   As soon as a method gets too lengthy, split it into several methods and call them in sequence.

 ## Version